pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 # UxrAvatar

 The `UxrAvatar` component provides properties, methods, and events to control avatars at runtime.
-The full API can be explored on the [UxrAvatar API Reference](/api/T_UltimateXR_Avatar_UxrAvatar#uxravatar-class).
+The full API can be explored on the [UxrAvatar API Reference](/api/T_UltimateXR_Avatar_UxrAvatar#uxravatar-class) and the user guide can be found in the [UxrAvatar component guide](/docs/avatars/uxravatar).

 The static `UxrAvatar.LocalAvatar` property allows you to access the `UxrAvatar` component representing the user, from anywhere in the code.
 It returns the first avatar in the scene with the `AvatarMode` property set to `Local`.